mixmg/mixmg.github.io/README.md

    - **Smoothing Leak Coefficient**
 4. You can toggle the **Smaller Cursor Lag, Less Precision** checkbox to adjust the smoothing settings.

-## Output Parameters
+## Output Parameters Explained

-- **Outer Radius**: The maximum distance the cursor can lag behind the actual reading.
+- **Outer Radius**: Represents the maximum distance from the center point within which the cursor's position is smoothed.
+Beyond this radius, smoothing is applied at a reduced rate.
-- **Inner Radius**: The maximum distance the tablet reading can deviate from the cursor without moving it.
+- **Inner Radius**: Defines a smaller circular region where the pen's movement is precisely tracked by the cursor without any delay or smoothing effect.
+This is the range where the cursor is most responsive to the pen's movements.
-- **Initial Smoothing Coefficient**: The initial coefficient for smoothing calculations.
+- **Initial Smoothing Coefficient**: The base value that determines the strength of smoothing when the pen's movement is within the inner radius.
+Higher values result in stronger initial smoothing.
-- **Soft Knee Scale**: Determines the softness of the transition between smoothing inside and outside the outer radius.
+- **Soft Knee Scale**: Controls how smoothly the transition occurs between the inner and outer radii.
+A higher value results in a more gradual change from precise movement to smooth movement.
-- **Smoothing Leak Coefficient**: Allows for input smoothing to continue past the outer radius at a reduced rate.
+- **Smoothing Leak Coefficient**: Allows the smoothing effect to extend slightly beyond the outer radius, but at a diminishing rate.
+This parameter ensures that there isn't a sharp cutoff in smoothing, which could cause jittery movements.

 ## Getting Help